 Where does one start?
-The organization’s strategic planning effort should be the first place to start; the board and senior management need to define their strategic direction, key business priorities and objectives, and a roadmap to get there.
+The organization’s strategic planning effort should be the first place to start.
+The board and senior management need to define their strategic direction, key business priorities and objectives, and a road map to get there.
 If the organization has not defined where they are going, how will IT be able to implement strategic solutions?

 What does IT need to do?
 The organization’s IT planning efforts need to be integrated with the organization’s business plans.
 As business plans change and business priorities evolve, the IT function needs an investment management process by which to continually refine priorities.
-IT also needs to acquaint the business with what is currently possible, and at what price.
+IT also needs to acquaint the business with what is currently possible and at what price.
 IT also needs to explain the technology impacts of business directions and decisions.

 Take the question of strategic planning timescales, for example.
 Far-thinking organizations may have strategic plans stretching decades into the future.
 Others may not be thinking much beyond the next few years.
 By matching the organization’s timescales, IT can get beyond the issue of being too resource-constrained to do everything it needs to do in the present budget cycle.
-With a longer timeframe in mind, the inevitable tactical quick-fix imperatives can be balanced against genuine strategic initiatives.
-Prioritizing and coordinating plans needs this bigger view.
+With a longer time frame in mind, the inevitable tactical quick-fix imperatives can be balanced against genuine strategic initiatives.
+Prioritizing and coordinating plans need this bigger view.

 At lower levels of detail, overall corporate strategies get broken down into a suite of interlocking investment programs, business plans, budgets, tactical moves and projects.
-IT is likely to be a significant component in many of these elements; in theory, many business managers should be speaking to IT about what they anticipate doing and what level of IT support they expect.
+IT is likely to be a significant component in many of these elements.
+In theory, many business managers should be speaking to IT about what they anticipate doing and what level of IT support they expect.
 Again, open discussion is likely to be more beneficial than just reading proposals, or worse, still waiting for fully-formed IT project requests to be approved.
 Proactively engaging with the organization’s strategic development and investment management processes is one of the most critical aspects of the CIO’s job.

 Even within IT, strategic planning usually can be taken further.
 For example, developing data-driven strategies, integrated application portfolios, and “blue sky” awareness of emerging technologies and competitor activities, are a few areas where IT can take a leadership role.
-At the base level, management systems for quality assurance, data management, IT development and operations, processes, and information security management all contribute to delivering on strategies, goals, contractual commitments and service level agreements.
+At the base level, management systems for quality assurance, data management, IT development and operations, processes, and information security management all contribute to delivering on strategies, goals, contractual commitments and service-level agreements.
 Developing, implementing and continuously improving management systems should be part of IT’s overall quality strategy.

 Don’t forget that the process of strategic alignment works both ways.
 IT can enable and drive new business opportunities through new technologies.
-As with business priorities, technology is constantly evolving and IT is generally best placed to identify new strategic opportunities.
+As with business priorities, technology is constantly evolving, and IT is generally best placed to identify new strategic opportunities.
 Of course, new technologies also bring new risks, so a balanced understanding is required to fit IT-related risks into the bigger picture of corporate risk appetite.

 WHY CARE WHETHER IT AND BUSINESS ARE WELL-ALIGNED?

 According to the U.S. Government Accountability Office’s (GAO) extensive research, high-performing organizations have strong IT investment management processes in addition to robust business planning processes and IT management practices (see resources sidebar).
 The board’s involvement in strategic IT issues is also very beneficial (see the Canadian Institute of Chartered Accountants’ 20 Questions Directors Should Ask of IT).

 IT CONTRIBUTES SIGNIFICANTLY TO ORGANIZATIONAL SUCCESS

-Senior management must oversee their IT activities, including the assignment of organizational responsibilities for the various IT policies and practices that are to be implemented.
+Senior management must oversee their IT activities, including the assignment of organizational responsibilities for the various IT policies and practices that will be implemented.
 The organization’s information must be protected from harm and meet various privacy requirements.
 This is achieved by implementing both strong IT management and IT security management practices, both parts of IT governance and hence part of corporate governance.